Download and Installation

 • Linux and macOS users should generally not install the Julia version provided by their package manager (e.g., `apt`, `pac`, `dnf`, `homebrew`, ...), as in many cases, these Julia version are either outdated, or crippled, or both.

-1. By downloading it from the Julia homepage, and following their platform specific instructions.
+Alternatively you can also download it from the Julia homepage, and follow their platform specific instructions.

 Step 3: Install OSCAR